Ruby on Rails books. Which ones are best for beginners?

-Book called 'The best Rails book for beginners' learning Rails by Daniel Kehoe
+** 'The best book for beginners learning Rails by Daniel Kehoe**

 No wonder, the Kickstarter campaign turned out to be a total success and thanks to the support of the community the campaign has easily reached the funding goal: to launch an updated version of Learn Ruby on Rails - the book for Rails 5, the newest version of Rails.
 The Author has already begun working to update the book.